Andgar Piggeries, South Australia

 In August, investigators visited each of these piggeries to document conditions and ensure Andgar could no longer continue to hide its operations behind closed doors.

-Over the next month, we will be releasing one Andgar piggery each week, finishing with their flagship pig farm, Finniss Park, which was previously featured in the documentary Lucent.
+Over August, we released one Andgar piggery each week, finishing with their flagship pig farm, Finniss Park, which was previously featured in the documentary Lucent.

 Take Action